 Cyber crime numbers have seen a considerable increase over the past year, with many experts attributing the surge in online crime to the COVID-19 pandemic.

 Here, we look at some of the most important Italy cyber security and cyber crime statistics that provide a view of today’s landscape in the country.

 1. Over 85% of Italian organizations were subject to at least one successful attack within a 12-month period

-The CyberEdge Group 2020 Cyberthreat Defense Report (CDR) provides the results of interviews with security professionals in various regions across the globe.
+The CyberEdge Group 2021 Cyberthreat Defense Report (CDR) provides the results of interviews with security professionals in various regions across the globe.
 It found that in the past year, 87.8 percent of Italian organizations have dealt with a successful cyber attack, up from 85.7 in 2020.